 “Without practice, we’re only aware of a need but nowhere close to change without action,” said Dr. Rasure.
 “These days, we must consider being intentional about how we use knowledge in our lives, especially regarding our finances.
 Money is difficult for people to discuss.
 Even if we don’t have the correct answers, we must practice purposefully using money to create change.”

 Beyond Finance has been a change advocate of financial wellness for years.
-They were the first company in the debt resolution industry to offer an app for clients to provide them direct access to a status dashboard and learning materials to put into practice.
+They were one of the first companies in the debt consolidation industry to offer an app for clients to provide them direct access to a status dashboard and learning materials to put into practice.
 Additionally, they have introduced psychological assessments to help clients understand their relationship with their finances and provide financial wellness counseling with emotional connection.

 “When Dr. Buckwalter introduced Acute Financial Stress, we knew tackling the emotional aspect of personal finance was a must to help our clients reverse the cycle of debt in their lives,” said Beyond Finance Chief Operating Officer Lou Antonelli.
-“Some need more than debt resolution to live the debt-free life they deserve.
+“Some need more than help with their actual debt to live the debt-free life they deserve.
 That’s why we work hard to give our clients something they can take with them, like good practice, new habits and a fresh perspective on managing money.”